Ddedalus/Inert-body/README.md

 # Inert-body
-Collider for inert line and mass point.
+Collider for an inert line and a mass point.